stencila/desktop/README.md

 ### Bundle

 You can bundle Stencila Desktop as an application for OSX, Windows and Linux.
-In odeer to do that, in the downloaded `desktop` directory run:
+In order to do that, in the downloaded `desktop` directory run:

 ```
 $ npm run release